Maria-Bethania/Real_State_Market/README.md

 ## Project Overview 🏢

      Welcome to the São Paulo real estate market analysis project!
-     Here we present a comprehensive exploration of the dynamic real estate landscape in the city of São Paulo.
+     We present a comprehensive exploration of the dynamic real estate landscape in São Paulo.
      Through meticulous analysis, we bring insights into the factors shaping the market in the year 2022.

 ## Objective 🎯